uhm-descartes/uhm-descartes.github.io/README.md

 Once there is a green arrow to the left of the "pages build and deployment" action, you should now be able to see your changes reflected in the published site at <https://uhm-descartes.github.io/>.

+### Determining what to do

+To help coordinate updates, please see the site [Project Board](https://github.com/orgs/uhm-descartes/projects/1/views/1).